 According to CUSOM’s Admissions Tracker, this cycle, the School of Medicine received 10,897 applications.
 Only 5,663 applicants completed secondary applications, 723 were invited to the interview stage and 303 were sent acceptance offers.

 In terms of fees, CUSOM charges an annual tuition fee of $64,242 for in-state applicants and $139,086 for out-of-state applicants.

 With a less than 2% acceptance rate, getting accepted into CUSOM is no walk in the park.
 Thankfully, CUSOM is interested in what you can offer them, beyond your standardized grades and test scores; Karina Goodwin, CUSOM’s Senior Admissions Professional, says that “we really pride ourselves in that we use a very holistic review process when we are looking at applicants.
 We’re essentially looking for authenticity.
 We are looking for the entire package, not just the perfect applicant on paper.”

 So, below we will offer a breakdown of this holistic review process, the admission requirements for CUSOM, and how you can maximize your chances of getting in!

 Every candidate must obtain a Bachelor’s degree from an accredited college or university before applying to CUSOM.
-Though any major is acceptable, some degrees are better than others; the CUSOM admissions committee states that while they "encourage applicants to explore a diverse, interdisciplinary and balanced undergraduate education, encompassing the necessary foundational knowledge in the biomedical sciences and humanities.
+Though all medical school majors are acceptable, some degrees are better than others; the CUSOM admissions committee states that while they "encourage applicants to explore a diverse, interdisciplinary and balanced undergraduate education, encompassing the necessary foundational knowledge in the biomedical sciences and humanities.
 Students need to be adequately prepared in the scientific underpinnings of modern medicine and also understand the psychosocial elements that are critical to its practice.”

 According to the committee, demonstrable knowledge and competency in the following areas of study are essential for a competitive application: